james-bjss/fargate-aws-github-runner/README.md

 # Setup

 ## Prerequisites
-Before proceeding you first need to decide if you want your Runners to be registered beneath each repository where the App is installed or if they are to be registered as an organisaiton Runner.
+Before proceeding you first need to decide if you want your Runners to be registered beneath each repository where the App is installed or if they are to be registered as an organization Runner.
 You then need to decide if you would like to configure the webhook globally across all repos it is installed in, or if you would like to setup the webhook explicitly on each repository.
 The instructions will make clear the process for both options.

 ## Creating a GitHub App
 1. Open the Developer Settings Page **Settings > Developer Settings**
 2. Click **Create New App** and complete the form as  follows:
 3. Name for this app.
 Use something self explanatory eg. "GH Fargate Runner"
 4. Enter a Description (optional)
-5. HomePage URL - This is just for infromational purposes and can be any URL.
+5. HomePage URL - This is just for informational purposes and can be any URL.
 It is not used by the Runner.
 6. Disable the webhook for now.
 We will configure this later if required.
 7. Navigate to the **Permission Tab** on the Left-hand side.
 8. Permissions for all runners:
     - Repository:
+      - `Actions`: Read-only
       - `Metadata`: Read-only (default/required)
 9. _Permissions for repo level runners only_:
    - Repository: